United States District Court for the Eastern District of Virginia: Richmond Division

 The Richmond Division comprises the counties of Amelia, Brunswick, Caroline, Charles City, Chesterfield, Dinwiddie, Essex, Goochland, Greensville, Hanover, Henrico, James City, King and Queen, King George, King William, Lancaster, Lunenburg, Mecklenburg, Middlesex, New Kent, Northumberland, Nottoway, Powhatan, Prince Edward, Prince George, Richmond, Spotsylvania, Surry, Sussex, and Westmoreland, as well as independent cities such as Colonial Heights and Fredericksburg.

 Norfolk Division

 Norfolk Division includes the counties of Accomack, Northampton, Isle of Wight, Southampton, and independent cities such as Chesapeake, Norfolk, Portsmouth, Suffolk, and Virginia Beach.

 Newport News Division

 The Newport News Division includes the counties of Gloucester, Mathews, York County, James City and cities such as Hampton, Newport News, Poquoson, and Williamsburg.

 United States Attorney

-The U.S. attorney for the Eastern District of Virginia was Erik S. Siebert, serving as prosecution for criminal cases brought by the federal government, and representing the United States in civil cases in the court.
+The U.S. attorney for the Eastern District of Virginia serves as prosecution for criminal cases brought by the federal government, and representing the United States in civil cases in the court.
 The U.S. Attorney's office also manages the Project Safe Neighborhoods program within the district to reduce gun violence, and is involved with federal initiatives on drug trafficking, terrorism, cybercrime, and the prevention of elder care abuse.